dmrokan/soyutnet-simulations/src/timed_net/doc.rst

    :end-before: estimation-defs-end
    :lineno-match:

-If last N samples are very close to each other and the expected joint probability distrbution, the ``NormalSamples`` instance informs about convergence.
+If last N samples are very close to each other distrbution, the ``NormalSamples`` instance informs about convergence.

 * ``mu`` is the estimate of moment calculated by dynamic averaging.
 * ``eps`` the average change in current and previous ``mu``.